SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 * Job Console Logs - Log events related to job console logs.

-## Collect Logs and Metrics for Jenkins
+## Collecting Logs and Metrics for Jenkins

-This page provides instructions for configuring log and metric collection for the Sumo Logic App for Jenkins.
+This section provides instructions for configuring log and metric collection for the Sumo Logic App for Jenkins, which includes the following tasks:

-#### Collection overview

-Configuring log and metric collection for the Jenkins App includes the following tasks:

 1. Configure a Collector
 2. Configure HTTP Logs and Metric source